useflyyer/integration-examples/examples/django/django-with-django-meta/README.md

 # example-django

 This example uses `django-meta` to handle meta-tags.
+If you don't wanna use this extra dependency, check the example [django-without-extra-dependencies](https://github.com/flayyer/integration-examples/tree/main/examples/django/django-without-extra-dependencies)

 You can further understand how to handle meta-tags with `django-meta` [here](https://django-meta.readthedocs.io/en/latest/installation.html).